Meg Hagar, MS, RD, CDN, CHHP

 Why I DON'T recommend celery juice for healing acne

-One of the most popular questions I get when I'm on the phone with a potential new client is "what do you think about celery juice for acne?
-Some swear by it and I see it all over social media.”
+One of the most popular questions I get when I'm on the phone with a potential new client is "what do you think about celery juice for acne?" or even, "can celery juice cause acne breakouts?"- so what's the real story?

 I TOTALLY understand how seductive it is to hear that there is a single food that has the magic-wand-waving capability to just erase acne, especially given what a frustrating and psychologically damaging condition it is.
 BUT facts are facts- and I thought it was time to set the record straight.

 Now, let me start by saying I am a big fan of celery and the point of this post is NOT to demonize it OR those who recommend it.
-Whole celery has a lot of really great benefits in general and even some that can benefit acne sufferers specifically.
+Whole celery has a lot of really great benefits in general and for acne.
 Some of those benefits include fiber and it's a natural diuretic (which may help with bloating) and some studies have even found it to have protective effects on the gastrointestinal system and liver (1, 2) .
 If you like celery, I think it’s a great vegetable to add into your rotation and absolutely contributes to a clear skin diet.

 Buuuuuttttt….
-I do have a few issues with promoting drinking celery juice.
+I do have a few issues with promoting celery juicing for acne.
 Let’s start with the facts:

 Bottom line: There’s not a lot of evidence about the toxic level of psoralens and exactly how much is in a certain amount of celery.
-It’s likely that snacking on a few stalks of organic celery daily won’t be harmful, but consuming celery in the amount required for 16oz of juice every day for a long period of time might be too much and put stress on the liver.
+It’s likely that snacking on a few stalks of organic celery daily won’t be harmful, but consuming celery in the amount required to drink 16oz of juice for clear skin every day for a long period of time might be too much and put stress on the liver.

 Bottom line: Acne is a sign that the body is imbalanced or under stress - in either case, the answer is to reduce toxic load and give your body more antioxidants and nutrients vs toxins.
 In the case of celery juice in this high amount- you could end up giving your body just as many toxins as you are antioxidants and in that case- is it really doing anything for your skin?